JosephEoff/josepheoff.github.io/_posts/2020-05-03-d43-persistance.md

         self.persistImage[:, x] = scopeImage[:, x]
 ```

 That looks pretty impenetrable, but mostly because [numpy](https://numpy.org/) is somewhat... inscrutable.
 At least, I find it that way.
 It's powerful (which is why I use it) but I have to stop and really consider what each thing does and then double check the documentation.
-It can do a lot with just one command, and it does it **fast.**  Overall it's a big win for code length and code speed, bit it does require a good bit of thought while using it.
+It can do a lot with just one command, and it does it **fast.**  Overall it's a big win for code length and code speed, but it does require a good bit of thought while using it.

 Let's break those few lines down and see what they do.